Haubby/John-The-Ripper/index.md

 ```

 * The crack.txt will contain the password hash

-* If John is unable to crack the password using its default wordlist, you can use the RockYou wordlist using the --wordlist flag
+* If John is unable to crack the password using its default wordlist, you can use the RockYou wordlist using the '--wordlist' flag

 > ### How to Crack a Zip File Password in Linux ?

 * Let's try to crack a zip file password.
 To do that, we need to get the hash of the zip file's password

 * Like unshadow, John has another utility called 'zip2john'

 * zip2john helps us to get the hash from zip file.
 If you are cracking a .rar file, you can use the rar2john utility

 * Here's the syntax to get the password hash of a zip file